Centralisers of Dehn twist automorphisms of free groups: Introduction

 Cohen and Lustig also show that each Dehn twist in $\out(F_n)$ may be represented by an efficient Dehn twist.
 As each group $\out(G_w,\mathcal{C}_w)$ has a finite index subgroup with finite classifying space (\cite{CV}, Corollary 6.1.4.), we have the following corollary: \begin{repcorollary}{c:fpout} If $\phi \in \out(F_n)$ is a Dehn twist automorphism then $C(\phi)$ has a finite-index, torsion-free subgroup with finite classifying space. \end{repcorollary}

 In $\aut(F_n)$ the situation is slightly trickier, as here it is not true that every Dehn twist has an efficient representative.
 For this reason, in Section~\ref{s:peff} we introduce the notion of a \emph{pointedly efficient Dehn twist}.
 We show that every Dehn twist in $\aut(F_n)$ has a pointedly efficient representative, and for such an element we have a similar decomposition as in Theorem~\ref{t:ses}.
 We use this in Section~\ref{s:alg} to describe an algorithm to find a presentation of the centraliser of a Dehn twist automorphism in $\aut(F_n)$ or $\out(F_n)$.
 In Section~\ref{s:Nielsen} we use this algorithm to give a presentation for the centraliser of a Nielsen automorphism $\rho$ in $\aut(F_n)$.
-This allows us to compute $H_1(C(\rho))$:
+This allows us to compute $H_1(C(\rho))$, which after some interesting low rank cases, stabilizes for $n\geq5$:

 \begin{repcorollary}{pres:cab} Let $\rho\in\aut(F_n)$ be a Nielsen automorphism.
 Then

 When $n=2$, the class $\llbracket\rho\rrbracket$ is a primitive element of $\mathbb{Z}^2$, when $n=3$ it is twice a generator of $\mathbb{Z}$, and otherwise $\llbracket\rho\rrbracket=0$. \end{repcorollary}